-Líne 4 - A business with an exemption decree in force under Act No. 8 of 1987, as general rule determine the tax over the amount of taxable income, using the tax rate in force under the Code.
+Líne 4 - As a general rule, a business with an exemption decree in force under Act No. 8 of 1987, determines the tax over the amount of taxable income, using the tax rate in force under the Code.
 Therefore, the normal tax is 20%.
-In case of businesses which exemption decree under Act No. 8 of 1987 dispose that the tax rate will be the one in force at the signature or effectiveness date of the decree, will have to determine the normal tax at the rate of 22%.
-Therefore, the taxpayer must check the box corresponding to the applicable tax rate.
+In case of businesses which exemption decree under Act No. 8 of 1987 provides that the tax rate will be the one in force at the signing or effective date of the decree, will have to determine the normal tax at the rate of 22%.
+Therefore, the taxpayer must check in the corresponding box the applicable tax rate.